Student Bill of Rights and Responsibilities

 This code of conduct relates to all actions disruptive or otherwise harmful to the educational process and includes both physical and virtual (online) educational communities and communications.
-Violation of the standard of conduct herein stated will be considered as a disciplinary matter and treated in accordance with procedures of due process and with respect of the right and welfare of all members of the College community.
+Violation of the standard of conduct herein will be considered a disciplinary matter and treated in accordance with procedures of due process and with respect of the right and welfare of all members of the College community.
 Standards of conduct for which students are subject to disciplinary action, such as suspension or expulsion from EFSC, include, but are not limited to, those described below:

 - Academic Dishonesty - Cheating, plagiarism and any other misrepresentation of work are prohibited.
 Students who are found to be in violation of this standard may receive severe sanctions including a failing grade in their respective course and, depending on the circumstances, possible expulsion from Eastern Florida State College.

-- Arson - No student shall commit or aid in the intentional commission of an act which results in fire being ignited that causes damage or is intended to cause damage to the property of the College or to the property of any other person.
+- Arson - No student shall commit or aid in the intentional commission of an act which results in fire being ignited that causes damage or is intended to cause damage, to the property of the College or to the property of any other person.

 - Assault and/or Battery - No student shall threaten or inflict bodily harm or discomfort on another.

 - Children on Campus - Because of potential disruptiveness to the learning environment, non-enrolled children are not permitted to visit a class in session or a lab.
-Children will not be permitted to remain in the common areas of College buildings without adult supervision.
+Non-enrolled children will not be permitted to remain in the common areas of College buildings without adult supervision.
 Only registered students are allowed to sit in class.

 - College-Sponsored Activities and Events - Use of College facilities must be approved by the proper College authority.
-All College-sponsored activities and events, e.g. outdoor concerts, student rallies, outside speakers, etc. are subject to any limitations and provisions established by the appropriate College official.
+All College-sponsored activities and events, e.g., outdoor concerts, student rallies, outside speakers, etc. are subject to any limitations and provisions established by the appropriate College official.

-- Conduct - Conduct or expression that is considered disruptive, lewd, indecent or obscene is prohibited.
+- Conduct - Conduct or expression that is considered, disruptive, lewd, indecent or obscene is prohibited.

-- Contracting or Representation in the Name of the College - Students, including those acting as officers within any of the Student Government Associations or clubs, are prohibited from contracting in the name of Eastern Florida State College and may not claim to be official representatives of the College.
+- Contracting or Representation in the Name of the College - Students, including those acting as officers within any of the Student Government Association or clubs, are prohibited from contracting in the name of Eastern Florida State College and may not claim to be official representatives of the College.
 Students will not endorse a product in a manner which implies an official endorsement by the College.

 - Cosmetology Prohibited Act - Student cosmetology services shall be performed only in the lab under the supervision of an instructor.
 All services must be approved in advance by the instructor.
-Services shall not be performed in restrooms, hallways or other areas.
+Services shall not be performed in restrooms, hallways, or other areas.
 Students are expected to adhere to the professional standards associated with licensure expectations.
 Florida Statute 477.0263 - Cosmetology services shall be performed only by licensed cosmetologists in licensed salons.
 Florida Statute 477.0265.
 Prohibited acts.
 It is unlawful for any person to engage in the practice of cosmetology or a specialty without an active license as a cosmetologist or registration as a specialist issued by the department pursuant to the provisions of this chapter.
 Any person who violates any provision of this section commits a misdemeanor of the second degree, punishable as provided in §.775.082 or §.775.083.

-- Damage or Destruction of Property - Accidental damage, vandalism or malicious damage to property belonging to Eastern Florida State College or others may require restitution from the person(s) responsible for such damage and/or may result in disciplinary action.
+- Damage or Destruction of Property - Accidental damage, vandalism or malicious damage to property belonging to Eastern Florida State College or others may require restitution from the person(s) responsible for such damage and/ or may result in disciplinary action.